Adaptive Robust Large Volatility Matrix Estimation Based on High-Frequency Financial Data

-where $\mathbf{J}=\left(1, \ldots ,1\right)^\top \in \mathbb{R}^{p}$, the gross exposure constraint $c_{0}$ was changed from 1 to 6, and $\hat{\mathbf{\Gamma}}$ could be the POET estimators from the ARPM, URPM, and PRVM estimators for the $d$-th day.
-To calculate the out-of-sample risks, we constructed the portfolios at the beginning of each trading day using the stock weights calculated using the data from the previous day.
-We then held this for one day and calculated the square root of realized volatility using the 10-min portfolio log-returns.
-Their average was used for out-of-sample risk.
+and $\hat{\bGamma}_d$ could be the POET estimators from the ARPM, URPM, RPRVM, and PRVM estimators for the $d$-th day.
+To calculate the out-of-sample risks, we constructed the portfolios at the beginning of each trading day using the stock weights \eqref{eq6-2}, calculated using the data from the previous $l$ days.
+We then held this for one day and calculated the realized volatility using the 10-min portfolio log-returns.
+The average of their square root was used for out-of-sample risk.
 We used $l=1,5,10$, and tested the performances for the whole period (day 161 to day 501), period 1 (day 161 to day 331), and period 2 (day 332 to day 501).

-Figure \ref{Fig-7} depicts the out-of-sample risks of the portfolios constructed by the POET estimators from the ARPM, URPM, and PRVM estimators for $l=1,5,10$.
+Figure \ref{Fig-7} depicts the out-of-sample risks of the portfolios constructed by the POET estimators from the ARPM, URPM, RPRVM, and PRVM estimators for $l=1,5,10$.
 We can find that the averaged volatility matrix predictors $(l = 5, 10$) perform slightly better than the one-day ($l=1$) volatility matrix predictors.
 One possible explanation is that the market is volatile and the one-day volatility is too volatile to be used as a predictor.
-When comparing the estimation procedures, the ARPM estimator shows a stable result and has the smallest risks.
-The URPM estimator performs better than the PRVM estimator, but the improvement is less compared to that of the ARPM estimator.
-It is worth noting that the results do not significantly depend on the period and rank $r$.
-These results lend further support to our claim that the heavy-tailed distributions of observed log-returns are heterogeneous, as shown in Figure \ref{Fig-1} and Figure \ref{Fig-5}, and the proposed ARP estimation procedure can account for the heterogeneity of the degrees of heaviness of tail distributions.
+When comparing the estimation procedures, the ARPM estimator shows a stable result and performs the best overall.
+This result lends further support to our claim that the heavy-tailed distributions of observed log-returns are heterogeneous, as shown in Figure \ref{Fig-1} and Figure \ref{Fig-5}, and that the proposed ARP estimation procedure can account for the heterogeneity of the degrees of heaviness of tail distributions.